piyushdolar/dtdc-php-api/README.md

 1. Create/Register shippping to dtdc website via shipping.php file.
 2. Track your awb by api via tracking.php file

-1. Generate shipping.
+1. Generate shipping.<br>
-You will get response like below when successfully generated your file.
+You will get response like below when successfully generated your file.<br>
-For shipping response:
+For shipping response:<br>
 RESPONSE:
 {
   status: "OK",